Thairath Online

 4. Yellow/Orange color

-Rich in beta-carotene, which reduces inflammation, acts as an antioxidant, prevents cancer, and boosts immunity, such as carrots, pumpkin, ripe papaya, pineapple, and ripe mango.
+Contains beta-carotene, which fights inflammation, acts as an antioxidant, prevents cancer, and boosts immunity, such as carrots, pumpkin, ripe papaya, pineapple, and ripe mango.

 5. White/Brown color

-Contains flavonoids that act as antioxidants, reduce cancer cell proliferation, and fight inflammation, including Chinese cabbage, mushrooms, radishes, job’s tears, bananas, mangosteen flesh, white-fleshed dragon fruit, and pears.
+Contains flavonoids that act as antioxidants, reduce cancer cell division, and fight inflammation, such as Chinese cabbage, mushrooms, radish, Job's tears, bananas, mangosteen flesh, white-fleshed dragon fruit, and pears.

 1. Anti-inflammatory herbs include

-• Turmeric, which contains "Curcumin" that effectively reduces toxins and inflammation in the lungs.
+• Turmeric, which contains "Curcumin," effectively reducing toxins and inflammation in the lungs.

-• Oregano leaves contain "Carvacrol," which reduces inflammation and detoxifies the respiratory system; they can be brewed as tea.
+• Oregano leaves contain "Carvacrol," which reduces inflammation and detoxifies the respiratory system; these can be brewed into tea.

-• Contain "Carotenoids" that protect against mutations in lung tissue and lung cancer, such as pumpkin, carrot, ripe Nam Dok Mai mango, and ripe papaya.
+• Contain "Carotenoids" that prevent mutations in lung tissue and lung cancer, such as pumpkin, carrot, ripe Nam Dok Mai mango, and ripe papaya.

-• It is recommended to alternate consumption, for example, half a cup of pumpkin one day and one carrot the next.
+• It is advisable to alternate consumption, for example, eating half a cup of pumpkin one day and one carrot the next.

 3. Broccoli